wh-alice/mig_visualstudio/vs/misc/object-created-by-edit-and-continue-is-not-yet-available-for-evaluation.md

 ---
-title: "Object created by Edit and Continue is not yet available for evaluation" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "Object created by Edit and Continue is not yet available for evaluation | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"